 But are there other, more subtle factors that influence which dogs or cats you choose?
 Lucky for you, scientists have pondered the same thing.

 According to a 2013 study, dogs who raised their eyebrows were adopted faster than those who didn’t.
 In fact, the eyebrow raise appeared to have the most influence on how quickly a dog was adopted.
-A dog who raised his eyebrows 15 times while meeting a person was adopted almost twice as quickly as one who raised them five times.
+A dog who raised their eyebrows 15 times while meeting a person was adopted almost twice as quickly as one who raised them five times.

 Evolutionary psychologists theorize that raising the eyebrows makes a dog’s face appear more like a puppy, a behavior wolves may have exploited during the domestication process long ago.
 At the same time, they caution that eyebrows are often raised when humans express sadness, so it’s possible that elevated eyebrows simply tug a bit more at our heartstrings.

 In addition to examining the influence of different facial expressions on speed of adoption, the scientists also looked at duration of tail wagging and how often the dog came to the front of the kennel, in close proximity to the human.
-Surprisingly, the longer a dog wagged his tail, the less quickly it was adopted.
+Surprisingly, the longer a dog wagged it’s tail, the less quickly it was adopted.